lukas-vlcek/index_time_date/README.md

 > Internally, dates are converted to UTC (if the time-zone is specified) and stored as a long number representing milliseconds-since-the-epoch.

-There is some debate about how what it would take to implement finer resolution:
+There is some debate about what it would take to implement finer resolution:

 - Elasticsearch: [Date type has not enough precision for the logging use case](https://github.com/elastic/elasticsearch/issues/10005)
 - Kibana: [Nanosecond times](https://github.com/elastic/kibana/issues/2498)

 --

-I created simple shell scripts to test how Elasticsearch handles the following use cases.
+I created simple shell scripts to test how Elasticsearch handles the following use cases:

+- Autodetect finer date-time values as dates
+- How precisely ES can sort finer values
+- How precisely ES can execute range filters on the data [WIP]

 Run the test: